 If you rent a property you must ensure that property is safe, free from hazards and in a good state of repair.
 Major repairs are generally the responsibility of the landlord.

 This includes repairs to the structure and exterior of the property, heating and hot water installations, basins, sinks, baths and other sanitary installations.

 This guide is for landlords to help them understand their rights and responsibilities.
 It provides a checklist and more detailed information on each stage of the process.

 Landlords must provide a copy of this guide, either via a link or as a printed copy, before the tenancy agreement is signed.

-You can find the how to rent guide on GOV.UK.
+You can find the how to let guide on GOV.UK.

 If you supply a gas appliance to your property, for example a cooker, fire or gas boiler, you are required by law to ensure that it is safely installed and to carry out an annual gas safety check and provide your tenant with a copy of the Gas Safety Certificate.

 Under the Deregulation Act 2015 you will not be able to serve a section 21 notice if you cannot prove that you have given you tenant a copy of the gas safety certificate.